Balangir district: List of industries before independence

 Though now Balangir is one of the most under-developed districts in Odisha, it was not the same before its merger with Odisha.
 Ex-Patna State was one of the earliest states in India to have started industries as early as the end of the 17th century.

-Below is the list of industries existed during the pre-merger period.
+Below is the list of industries that existed in the area during the pre-merger period.